 • Not the most intuitive for beginners

-Best for: Web agencies and developers who want to resell hosting to clients, or businesses happy paying a premium for UK hosting.
+Best for: Web agencies and developers reselling hosting to clients, or businesses happy paying a premium for UK hosting.

 Pricing

 Shared hosting starts around £5.99/mo with introductory pricing, renewing higher.
-But the real cost comes from add-ons — SSL certificates, backups, and security features that other hosts include for free are paid extras with GoDaddy.
+The real cost comes from add-ons, SSL certificates, backups, and security features that other hosts include for free are paid extras with GoDaddy.

 Key Features